wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-physical-security/includes/architecture-infrastructure.md

 ## Availability

-Microsoft datacenters comply with industry standards for availability and are designed to run 24x7x365.
+Microsoft datacenters comply with industry availability standards and are designed to run 24x7x365.
 To achieve this, Microsoft datacenters employ measures to protect operations from physical intrusion, network failures, and power outages.

 Building and electrical management systems are proactively monitored to ensure service uptime in accordance with our service level agreements.
 Business continuity plans are documented and ensure critical services meet availability and recovery time objectives.